nathanreyes/v-calendar/docs-next/docs/calendar/layouts.md

 ## Responsive Layouts

 Previous to 3.0, `v-calendar` provided a `$screens` function out-of-the-box to help create computed properties based on the current screen size.
-To minimize package size and complexity, this functionality has been extracted to an external package, [`vue-screen-utils`](https://github.com/nathanreyes/vue-screen-utils).
+To minimize package size and complexity, this built-in functionality has been removed.

-To create dynamic `rows` or `columns`, first install a utility tool like [`vue-screen-utils`](https://github.com/nathanreyes/vue-screen-utils) that can create dynamic computed properties based on media queries or `ResizeObserver`.
+To reproduce this behavior, you can bind to computed `rows` or `columns` using your own logic, or install a 3rd-party plugin like [`vue-screen-utils`](https://github.com/nathanreyes/vue-screen-utils) that can create dynamic computed properties based on media queries or `ResizeObserver`.

-For this example, we can use the `mapCurrent` function to display 2 `columns` for large screens.
+For this example, we can use the `mapCurrent` function exported by [`vue-screen-utils`](https://github.com/nathanreyes/vue-screen-utils) to display 2 `columns` for large screens.

 <Example centered>
   <LayoutsResponsive />